masterborn/masterborn-blog/src/content/Debunking_the_CTO_myths.md

 ![6_image](/assets/Debuking_the_CTO_myths/6.jpeg)

 **Przemysław Królik:** Not really.
 I may sound conservative here.
 I enjoy new things, but “revolution” at all cost may not necessarily be the best idea.
 Certain caution is needed when looking at new stuff.
 The tool must ultimately help you meet the business goals.
 As a small company, we can try different things, but it must conceptually align with our core tech (our case: JavaScript).
 It is the common denominator for us.
-It gives us the business advantage.
+It gives us a business advantage.
 It is more about aligning the technology you use for the goals of the company.